paihari/syntropAI/documentation/02_01_ai-cloud-hub.md

 # AI Cloud Hub: Introduction

-Building on the **Key Takeaways** from the [Pillars of AI README](pillars-of-ai.md), this syntropAI applies those concepts to a real-world business case through **organic experimentation and system thinking**.
+Building on the **Key Takeaways** from the [Pillars of AI README](01_03_pillars-of-ai.md), this syntropAI applies those concepts to a real-world business case through **organic experimentation and system thinking**.

 ## What This Is *Not*

 - Not a checklist of tools or platforms.
-- Not a showcase or marketplace of technologies.
+- Not a showcase of comparison between tools, strengths and weekness

 ## What This *Is*